The Best Gifts for Music Producers 2023

 The Serious Home Recording Engineer

 You’d preferably want to record multiple things at once so you’ll need something that can handle multiple inputs, especially if you’re recording drums.
-I used to recommend the PreSonus AudioBox 1818VSL USB Recording Interface because the package I found on Amazon included the cables that you’ll need and a drum microphone package to record drums.
+I used to recommend the PreSonus AudioBox Recording Interface.

 It’s still a good bet, but it’s a little dated so this year I think I’ll recommend the Focusrite Scarlett Octopre.
-It can record a full band with 8 microphone inputs for drums as well as a bunch of line inputs to record scratch guitars, bass, and vocals.
+It can record a full band with eight microphone inputs for drums and a bunch of line inputs to record scratch guitars, bass, and vocals.

 Other Interface Recommendations:

 Clear monitoring is crucial for the home studio.
-I love my Yamaha HS5s and I’d recommend them to anyone.
-This pair even comes with cables and MoPads.
+I loved my Yamaha HS5s and I’d recommend them to anyone.

 They’re small enough to fit into any home studio situation but with a clear frequency response to make your mixes translate better.